Caesars and Three Wabanaki Nations expand relationship to include planned Maine online casino launch

 The brief

 Caesars Entertainment has expanded its existing partnership with three Wabanaki Nations—the Houlton Band of Maliseet Indians, the Mi'kmaq Nation, and the Penobscot Nation—to encompass online casino gaming in Maine.
-The expanded agreement builds upon a prior sports betting collaboration and positions Caesars to launch online casino operations in the state under a long-term arrangement with the tribal nations.
+The long-term agreement builds on prior collaboration in sports betting and positions Caesars as the operator for the Nations' planned online casino offering.
+This development marks a significant step in Maine's regulated online gaming landscape and reflects the strategic importance of tribal gaming partnerships in US iGaming expansion.

 Original report